-For travellers, this means budgeting time for outdoor smoke breaks before security if needed, since transit passengers can’t easily access secure-zone smoking facilities (there aren’t any).
+For travellers, this means budgeting time for outdoor smoke breaks before security at the regional airports, since they have no secure-zone smoking.
+At MPM, the airside area by the Executivo 2000 lounge gives departing and connecting passengers a spot after security.
 Mozambique-Portugal direct flights are the longest typical routes; smokers on these should plan accordingly.

 How Mozambican Airport Smoking Works